 In 1988 the State of California became the ninth state to adopt an official state dance: in fact, it designated two official dances.
 The west coast swing dance was named the "official dance" of the state and the square dance was named the "official folk dance" of the state.

-California became the second state, after South Carolina, to designate a dance other than the square dance as an official dance and the sixth state to bestow honor on the square dance.
+California also became the second state, after South Carolina, to designate a dance other than the square dance as an official dance and the eighth state to bestow honor on the square dance.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.